biofuture/Ublastx_stageone/README.md

 We added a -b option for the stage two script if users already have the blastx outfmt 6 format resutls by alighment against SARG2.0.
-    **A typical senery is that users can paralelly run the blastx on clusters by multi-nodes, and then merge the blastx output as the input for the -b option.**
+    **A typical scene is that users can paralelly run the blastx on clusters by multi-nodes, and then merge the blastx output as the input for the -b option.**

     perl argoap_pipeline_stagetwo_version2 -i extracted.fa -m meta_data_online.txt -o testout -b merge_blastx.out.txt